 Director and a Teacher at the Comitato Promotore della Lingua Italiana (CPLI) – Italian Language School, Ms. Cortese holds a Doctorate of Education and Policy Studies and a Master Degree in Bilingual/Bicultural Education.
-Ms. Cortese has taught Italian and ESL, K to University level for almost 20 years.
-Her work in research includes English/Heritage language acquisition, teaching methodologies.
-She has been the Director and a Teacher at the CPLI since its inception in 2008 and is currently the President of the International and Heritage Languages Association
+Ms. Cortese has taught Italian and ESL, K to University level for over 20 years.
+Her work in research includes English/Heritage language (HL) acquisition and teaching methodologies.
+She proudly shares the work and teaching done at the CPLI at various conferences and with international colleagues.
+She has been the Director and a Teacher at the CPLI since its inception in 2008.

 Mrs. Enza Talarico is a Teacher and has been with the CPLI since 2012.
 Mrs. Talarico has participated and continues her coursework undertaking Professional Development courses in the area of Heritage Language Teaching and is also an Assistant Administrator at the CPLI.
 Mrs. Talarico moved to Canada from Italy at age 9 with her family in 1975.
 She has been an active member within the Italian community for over 20 years, most notably as a Board Member with the Italian Appennini Dancers.